-"The reaction to loss that is widely experienced by friends and family members of persons who are addicted to mind altering substances is profound grief.
-It has characteristics of flawed interactional patterns because the loss is ambiguous.
+"The reaction to loss that is widely experienced by friends and family members of persons who are addicted . . . is profound grief. . . because the loss is ambiguous.

 If a person dies, the grief is unambiguous: the social role the deceased played is no longer occupied and the deceased cannot fulfill obligations or promises.
-The spouse who becomes addicted to mind altering substances often ceases to fulfill obligations or promises, but physically the social role is still occupied."
+The spouse who becomes addicted . . . often ceases to fulfill obligations or promises, but physically the social role is still occupied."